School of the Environment (University of Toronto)

-The School of the Environment at the University of Toronto is a multidisciplinary extra-departmental unit (EDU) that acts as a hub for the study of the environment, sustainability and climate change, offering undergraduate and graduate programs, along with joint programs with many disciplinary departments across the University.
-According to Maclean's Magazine, the School ranks second for environmental science programs in Canada.
-The School's research focuses on knowledge mobilization on a range of environmental issues, addressing questions of how to integrate scientific knowledge with local, community-based, and Indigenous knowledge to address global environmental crises such as Climate Change.
+The School of the Environment at the University of Toronto is a multidisciplinary extra-departmental unit (EDU) of the Faculty of Arts and Science and a hub for the study of the environment, sustainability and climate change.
+Founded in 2012, it offers undergraduate and graduate programs, along with joint programs with many disciplinary departments across the university.

+According to Maclean's, the School ranks second for environmental science programs in Canada.
+The School's research focuses on knowledge mobilization on a range of environmental issues, addressing questions of how to integrate scientific knowledge with local, community-based, and Indigenous knowledge to address global environmental crises such as climate change.
 The School is also home to many activist student groups advocating for environmental action.

 History

 The current School of the Environment traces its history to three institutes at the University of Toronto.
 In 1959, the Great Lakes Institute was founded by Prof George Burwash Langford to study the impacts of pollution on the Great Lakes, and the geologist Roger E. Deane served as its first director.
 In 1971, under the directorship of physicist Don Misener, this became the Institute for Environmental Studies, and offered the University's first graduate programs in environmental studies.
 For many years, the Institute operated a field station at Baie Du Doré on the shores of Lake Huron, and a research ship, the HCMS Porte Dauphine.
 Independently, Innis College established an undergraduate Environmental Studies program in 1978, with courses taught by environmental activists such as NDP Leader Jack Layton and Ontario's first Environmental Commissioner, Eva Ligeti.
 A third unit, the undergraduate Division of the Environment was established in 1991 by the Faculty of Arts and Science, to administer degree programs in environmental studies.

 In 2005, all three units were merged to form the Centre for Environment (CfE), under the directorship of the environmental philosopher Prof Ingrid Stefanovic.
-The Centre was then renamed as the School of the Environment in 2012.
-The inaugural director of the School was the atmospheric physicist, Professor Kim Strong.
+The Centre was then renamed the School of the Environment, officially established on July 1, 2012.
+The inaugural director of the School was the atmospheric physicist, Professor Kim Strong..
+In 2024, the School became the only academic institution in North America to commit to fossil fuel dissociation.

 Academics

 Undergraduate programs

 The School offers major and minor programs in both Environmental Studies and Environmental Science, as well as a range of interdisciplinary minor programs to be taken in conjunction with other majors across the Faculty of Arts and Science.
-It also offers a Certificate in Sustainability.
+It also offers a Certificate in Sustainability and a minor in Climate Change Studies.

 Graduate programs

 The School offers two collaborative specialization programs, in Environmental Studies and in Environment and Health.
-These can be taken by graduate students enrolled in any program at the University of Toronto.
-In 2021, the School launched a 12-month thesis-based Masters of Environment and Sustainability.
+These can be taken by graduate students in any program who are enrolled in the School of Graduate Studies.
+In 2021, the School of the Environment launched a 12-month thesis-based Masters of Environment and Sustainability.